 To learn how to embed a browser object in your application, open In-Application Checkout Process: C# sample code.

-The following is some additional information that you should consider when you decide to use the in-app integration method:
+The following is additional information to consider if you decide to use the in-app integration method:

-Just as our designers create checkout page layouts that match the styling of your existing website, our In-App designers apply the look and feel of your software application.
-However, the following characteristics can make it challenging to integrate in-application checkouts.
+Just as our designers create checkout page layouts that match the style of your existing website, our In-App designers apply the look and feel of your software application.
+However, the following characteristics can pose a challenge to integrating in-application checkouts.

-In several In-App processes, scrolling is disabled by the software, and this can make it difficult to deal with the height of the content.
+In several In-App processes, scrolling is disabled by the software, which can make it difficult to deal with the height of the content.
 If you want to implement In-App processes, we strongly recommend allowing scrolling within your application’s iframe.

-When configuring the in-application checkout process for your application, you must have either a Review page or a Shopping Cart page for compliance reasons.
+When configuring the in-application checkout process for your application, for compliance reasons you must have either a Review page or a Shopping Cart page.